anishclw/yashrajyash/README.md

 ### Hi there, I'm Yash Raj Singh👋

-## I'm a Developer and a student!!
+## I'm a developer and a student!!

 - 🌱 I’m currently learning everything 🤣
 - 🥅 2021 Goals: Contribute more to Open Source projects